-The make_known_occurrences command is designed to automatically create files containing the known and the missing occurences.
+The make_known_occurrences command is designed to automatically create files containing the known and the missing occurences and it can be run if the expected occurrences in the mock samples are known in advance.
+Otherwise, it should be created by hand, based on the asvtable_default_taxa.tsv file.